xiongquan1230/IETF120-Sidemeeting-HP-WAN/Agenda.md

 15:35-15:45 Use cases, Requirements and Gap Analysis of Online Data Express Service(ODES), 10min

-15:45-15:55 The Impact of SLA Performance Indicaters on High-throughput Transimiision in WAN, 10min

-16:05-16:15 Super Computing Express Services in High-performance WAN, 10min
+15:45-15:55 Super Computing Express Services in High-performance WAN, 10min

-16:15-16:25 Use Cases and Requirements for Packet Loss Rate Guarantee in WAN, 10min
+16:05-16:15 Use Cases and Requirements for Packet Loss Rate Guarantee in WAN, 10min

-16:25-16:35 Consideration about the High-performance WAN, 10min
+16:15-16:25 Consideration about the High-performance WAN, 10min

-16:35-17:00 Open Issues Discussion, 25min
+16:25-17:00 Open Issues Discussion, 35min

 ##